 It’s the perfect time to pack up the family and head to the John Day Fossil Beds in sparsely populated Eastern Oregon.
 Not only does more sun shine here than in the western side of the state, you can experience time-travel fun with virtually no crowds.

-Keep in mind that the wintertime solitude of the eastern part of the state an can also make for challenging travel conditions: many services may close for the season, business keep unpredictable hours and weather can make remote roads sketchy.
+Keep in mind that the solitude of the eastern part of the state an can also make for challenging travel conditions in the winter: many services may close for the season, business keep unpredictable hours and weather can make remote roads sketchy.
 Plan ahead and consult TripCheck.com, which offers updates on driving conditions and travel services.

 Getting there is half the fun